hippopenny/hippopenny.github.io/_posts/2023-10-08-skellyrun.md

 What sets Skelly Run apart is its delightful twist – Skelly can be carried by a raven, allowing you to take to the skies by physically tilting your phone left and right.
 This adds an entirely new level of enjoyment to the endless runner experience, making it incredibly fun to collect loads of coins while soaring above the landscape.
 The game's motto is crystal clear: "Run for your life but must be in style."

+{% include gallery id="gallery4" caption="Tilt your phone to fly!" %}

 **⚔️ Cool Weapons**